-Experiment LU-SM-NOSHADE shows increased up-slope winds along the east-facing slope of the Riviera as expected; however, differences are only on the order of 0.1 m/s, occasionally up to 0.5 m/s (not shown).
+upslope winds along the east-facing slope of the Riviera as expected; however, differences are only on the order of 0.1 m s-1, occasionally up to 0.5 m s-1 (not shown).
 Larger differences from topographic shading were observed in the idealized simulations of Colette et al. (2003), which did not include along-valley winds.
-Another reason why the impact of topographic shading is weaker here may be that the valley winds are forced by a pressure gradient over the entire valley wind system (i.e. from the Magadino Valley up to the Leventina Valley; see Fig. 2b).
-The beginning and end portions of this larger-scale valley are oriented more nearly east-west and are thus less affected by shading in the morning.
-In addition, the Magadino and Leventina Valleys are not entirely included in the 350 m domain.
-While the differences between LU-SM and LU-SM-NOSHADE are small, the improvement in the radiation curves in Fig. 18 is significant.
+Another reason why the impact of topographic shading is weaker here may be that the valley winds are forced by a pressure gradient over the entire valley wind system (i.e., from the Magadino Valley up to the Leventina Valley; see Fig. 2b).
+The beginning and end portions of this larger-scale valley are oriented more nearly eastwest and are thus less affected by shading in the morning.
+In addition, the Magadino and Leventina Valleys are not entirely included in the 350-m domain.
+Although the differences between LU-SM and LU-SM-NOSHADE are small, the improvement in the radiation curves in Fig. 18 is considerable.
 The computational cost of adding the shading effect is negligible (Colette et al. 2003).